All dogs cry at times.

 If you spend all your time with your Yorkie, it gets used to your presence.
 If you have to leave your dog, it experiences sadness.
 It might also anticipate suffering in your absence, which causes fear.

-Getting a second dog can often help with this.
+Getting a second dog can often help with this, especially a good companion breed for Yorkshire terriers.
 Alternatively, you could get a cat for your Yorkie to play with.
 As long as you introduce them properly, most Yorkies get along just fine with cats.

 Is Anxiety Common In Yorkies?